-All I have learnt is that 1) ugly public art is not a problem exclusive to Hong Kong and 2) the messaging of most fat-phobic weight reduction ads is a more memorable message than any of the giant blobs, tennis cum balls and golden dragons I have seen in the form of ‘public art.’
+All I have learnt is that 1) unsightly public art is not a problem exclusive to Hong Kong and 2) the messaging of most fat-phobic weight reduction ads is a more memorable message than any of the tennis cum balls and golden dragons I have seen in the form of ‘public art.’
 Which is sad.

 August 6, 2019

 These are the last words my father said to me before he died from cancer in a small, cold room.
 I was then a girl, and I’m now a woman.
 Years later, I still struggle with notions of respectability, filial piety, and imposter syndrome.